yumimobi/YumiMediationSDKDemo-Android/SDK Changelog/SDK Changelog.md

 #### V 3.4.0

-1. Baidu SDK update to 4.5.0.4
+1. Baidu SDK updated to 4.5.0.4, add advertising form of reward video

-2. Add Facebook header bidding platform and related logic, support the forms of banner, interstitial, reward video and native advertising
+2. Support facebook header bidding function, support advertising forms of banner, interstitial and reward video

-3. GDT supports autonomous rendering in Interstitial & video advertising
+3. GDT achieve self-rendering function in interstital & video

-4. applovin no longer supports banner using sdk key in info.plist
+4. applovin banner supports configuration in the background

-5. Update video request and report logic
+5. Video adds a new reporting node

-6. Update configuration request and delivery logic
+6. Update request and usage logic of banner, interstital and video configuration

 7. Optimize debug center module